paulowe/gcp/gke workloads/affinity-and-anti-affinity.md

 # NODE AFFINITY AND POD AFFINITY ARE BOTH CONFIGURED ON PODS
+In this lesson, we'll see how to control the scheduling of Pods based on node selector, node affinity, Pod affinity, Pod anti-affinity, and taints with tolerations.

+Using these,
+Pods can be distributed across the zones, co-located with Pods they need to remain close to, scheduled on nodes with certain features, or prevented from running on nodes that are unsuitable

 # NODE AFFINITY (selecting type of node. e.g Node Pools)